Three injured in drive-by shooting at South Carolina high school

 The shooting occurred during afternoon dismissal

-Three students are injured after a drive-by shooting at a South Carolina high school.
+Three students have been injured in a drive-by shooting at a South Carolina high school.

 “Three Orangeburg-Wilkinson High School students have sustained injuries resulting from gunshots fired from a vehicle driving by during afternoon dismissal,” wrote officials in Orangeburg, South Carolina, on Wednesday, on the school’s website.
 “Law enforcement is on the campus of Orangeburg-Wilkinson High School at this time.
 All students have been secured inside the school building.”

-Law enforcement officials have evacuated students to the school’s technology center down the street, where parents and guardians can pick up their children, the officials added.
+Law enforcement officials have evacuated students to the school’s technology centre down the street, where parents and guardians can pick up their children, the officials added.

 Initial reports suggest the shooter was not a student.